Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Automatic deletion after 90 days (configurable)

-No US data transfers
+No data transfers to the US

 Feature comparison